feathersui/feathersui-website/docs/as3-starling/numeric-stepper.md

 ### Skinning the Decrement Button

 This section only explains how to access the decrement button sub-component.
-Please read [How to use the Feathers `Button` component](./button.md) for full details about the skinning properties that are available on `Button` components.
+Please read [How to use the `Button` component](./button.md) for full details about the skinning properties that are available on `Button` components.

 #### With a Theme